List of R Idioms:

 - I’m pretty certain our team will win but I wouldn’t bet the ranch.

-- I’d bet the ranch her daughter could be a fashion model with her tall height in unique look.
+- I’d bet the ranch her daughter could be a fashion model with her unique look.

 pull rank: to use the power of your job or position to get what you want.